“Albert Eugene Babendreier. Maryland. Can’t be many of those.”

 “Alan, man.
 I cannae take this.
 Lying here knowing you’re no sleepin’.
 You’re on that bike like a zombie.
 An I’m a fucken bear.
 An’ you’re.
 A fucken zombie in a ditch.
 We have to be up, man, in four hour.”

 I was lying in the darkness unable to respond to my partner.
-The problem might have been tiredness but tiredness rises internally and eventually tends to make one sleepy.
+The problem was tiredness but tiredness rises internally and eventually makes one sleepy.
 This felt different.
-A tiredness coming through time and space.
+A tiredness coming in through time and space.
 Suddenly there is nothing to say.
 I opened my mouth to say that.
 But the need fell away, and I did not.

 “Babendreier was responsible for five or seven homicides during the Jojoe Bosquez period.
 Out of his suspected forty-two.
 Eight including the child, who was swiftly replaced with another eight-year old, Maryam Luna.”

 “What can you tell us about the cellar on Burnt Store Road?”

 “By all accounts it was shrine to Babendreier’s own childhood.
 His toys and games were kept there.
 It had a bathroom with flooding problems.
 I’m told by those who knew him that it was decorated like the upstairs room.
 Even going so far as using end-of-stock wallpaper.”